 II.
 To characterize changes in immune cell and immune factor subsets that can be correlated with clinical outcome.

 III.
 To assess the correlation of response to PD-L1 expression in pretreatment tumor tissue in the study subjects.

 Patients receive nivolumab intravenously (IV) over 30 minutes on day 1.
-Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for 12 cycles in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up every 12 weeks for 2 years, semi-annually for 1 year, and annually for 2 years or every 3 months for 3 years and then every 6 months for 2 years.
+After completion of study treatment, patients are followed up every 3 months for 3 years, and then every 6 months for 2 years.
+Patients who discontinue treatment for reasons other than progression are followed up every 12 weeks for 2 years, semi-annually for 1 year, and annually for 2 years.

 Huntsman Cancer Institute / University of Utah